jasonzissman/worker_threads/package/README.md

 With the assumption that bcrypt doesn't have an async implementation, we need it to be non-blocking on Node's main thread.
 Modify the example app to execute `bcrypt.hashSync` in a worker thread.

 LTS Reference: https://nodejs.org/docs/latest-v12.x/api/worker_threads.html

+### Integration tests
+Run `npm test` (after installing dev dependencies) to run an integration test which highlights this problem.